m2osw/iplock/README.md

     variable::<name> = <value>

-Some entries accept lists, which in most cases means that multiple rules are created to handle the rule.
+Some entries accept lists, which in most cases means that multiple iptable rules are created to handle one entry.

 The `log` variable means that we add a `-j LOG` rule before the other rule(s).
 In iptables parlance, this is an action.
 We simplify for you